xyliatgithub/IntroInfoSec-2026/Lab4_New/readme.md

 2. You can transfer the "magic words" from Part 1 to Part 2 by copying or saving them temporarily in a file.
 3. Ensure that you clearly understand and explain each step in the notebook.
 4. Execute all code blocks, describe the steps, and answer all related questions.
-5. Please include the information and results for all the tasks and the answers to the questions in one pdf file for submission.
+5. One .ipynb per group (include all code, plots, answers to all Questions/Tasks inside the notebook).

 ## Submission Details

 - Each group only needs to submit one report in ipynb format.
-- Please list group members in your report explicitly.
+- Include group member names at the top of the notebook.
 - Only typed reports are accepted.

-## Grading
+## Grading ( 60 pts )

 - Completeness (35 pts): All the steps as instructed in the lab manual must be included in the report with adequate evidence.
 - Presentation (25 pts): The report must be clear and correct in organization and writing with adequate explanation.